cloudfoundry/diego-release/docs/instance-identity.md

 ## Instance Identity

-**Note** This feature is experimental

 The instance identity system in Diego provides each application instance with a PEM-encoded [X.509](https://tools.ietf.org/html/rfc5280) certificate and [PKCS#1](https://tools.ietf.org/html/rfc3447) RSA private key.
 The values of the environment variables `CF_INSTANCE_CERT` and `CF_INSTANCE_KEY` contain the absolute paths to the certificate and private key files, respectively.

-This feature is still experimental, and both developer- and operator-facing aspects of it may be subject to change without notice.

 ### About the Certificate